hdShang/arxiv-daily/docs/cs-RO/2025-12-05/papers/251206147v1-guidenav-user-informed-development-of-a-vision-only-robotic-navigati.md

 ---
 layout: default
-title: GuideNav: User-Informed Development of a Vision-Only Robotic Navigation Assistant For Blind Travelers
+title: "GuideNav: User-Informed Development of a Vision-Only Robotic Navigation Assistant For Blind Travelers"
 ---

 # GuideNav: User-Informed Development of a Vision-Only Robotic Navigation Assistant For Blind Travelers